Man wanted in double homicide in Green Bay arrested in Arkansas - NewsBreak

 MEMPHIS, Tenn. ( WREG ) — A man accused of stabbing two women to death in Green Bay, Wisconsin, was arrested during a traffic stop Sunday in Mississippi County, Arkansas, police say.

-Richard Sotka Jr., 48, who is still being held in the Mississippi County Detention Center , is charged with two counts of first-degree intentional homicide, domestic abuse, and use of a dangerous weapon.Powerball jackpot reaches $700M – when is your next chance to win?
+Richard Sotka Jr., 48, who is still being held in the Mississippi County Detention Center , is charged with two counts of first-degree intentional homicide, domestic abuse, and use of a dangerous weapon.Convicted sex offender accused of raping woman inside Memphis hospital

 According to our sister station in Green Bay, Sotka had been dating one of the women and admitted to killing both victims Sunday morning inside a home in Green Bay’s east side.
 Autopsies showed both women had been stabbed multiple times.